microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/Environment/OfficeEditions.md

-# Labeling environments that support labeling `⚠️ Partial`
+# Office editions that support labeling `⚠️ Partial`

-xxxx
+Built-in sensitivity labels are [only available with M365 Apps for Enterprise](/docs/playbooks/AIP2MIP//AIP2MIPStep2.md).

 ## Product Capabilities
 The table below lists the main characteristics of this feature and its comparison across the AIP Add-in vs. the built-in labeling solution.
 These are mapped to product screenshots in the next section.